gwanted/fabric-ca-gm-edit/docs/source/users-guide.rst

 -  The Fabric CA client or client SDK sends an enrollment request with a basic authorization header.
--  The Fabric CA server receives the enrollment request, decodes the identity name and password in the authorization header, looks up the DN (Distinquished Name) associated with the identity name using the "userfilter" from the configuration file, and then attempts an LDAP bind with the identity's password.
+-  The Fabric CA server receives the enrollment request, decodes the identity name and password in the authorization header, looks up the DN (Distinguished Name) associated with the identity name using the "userfilter" from the configuration file, and then attempts an LDAP bind with the identity's password.
 If the LDAP bind is successful, the enrollment processing is authorized and can proceed.

-When LDAP is configured, attribute retrieval works as follows:

--  A client SDK sends a request for a batch of tcerts **with one or more attributes** to the Fabric CA server.
--  The Fabric CA server receives the tcert request and does as follows:

-   -  extracts the enrollment ID from the token in the authorization header (after validating the token);
-   -  does an LDAP search/query to the LDAP server, requesting all of the attribute names received in the tcert request;
-   -  the attribute values are placed in the tcert as normal.

 Setting up a cluster
 ~~~~~~~~~~~~~~~~~~~~